lastguemamusa01/grokking-low-level-design/OOPBasic/src/main/library/README.md

 R14: The system should allow the user to search a book by its title, author name, subject, or publication date.

+Use Case Diagram for the Library Management System

 System is library

 Actors

+Primary actors

 Member: This actor is the client of the library.
 It can search, reserve, renew, or return a book and modify its library membership.

 Librarian: It acts as an admin in a library management system.
 It can add or remove a book as well as modify the status of members or books.
 It can also issue and return books.

+Secondary actors

 System: It can send alerts related to reservations and late returns of books.